saltastro/tacprocess/specs/liaison-page.md

 Liaison astronomer selector

-    it will select between current user's proposals all proposals or all proposals that does not have a LA yet
+    it will select between current user's proposals, all proposals or all proposals that does not have a LA yet

 Proposals Table

-    this will contains all the required **need to be confirmed** SA's will have a check box for selecting a proposal to them selfs and Admins will have a Drop down selector to assign a proposal to someone. tables preview below
+    this will contain all the required **need to be confirmed** SA's will have a check box for assigning a proposal to themselves and Admins will have a Drop down selector to assign a proposal to SA. tables preview below

 table view for SA